lsaleloja-oss/Zwift-Play-Unified-Remote/README.md

 * **Integrations:** Works in both Online and Offline modes, without the need to login into accounts, and without an internet connection!

-* **Connection:** The project uses the Unified Remote app to turn your mobile device (Android or iOS) into a custom remote control, connected via Wi-Fi or Bluetooth to your computer (PC) running Zwift.
+* **Connection:** The project uses the Unified Remote app to turn your mobile device (Android or iOS) into a custom remote control, connected via Wi-Fi or Bluetooth to your computer (PC Window) running Zwift.

 * **Accessibility:** The convenience of quick access without needing a PC with a keyboard nearby, and ease of identifying Zwift controls, while maintaining focus and effort during your workout.